thaykrgl/30DaysOfJavascript/Exercises/Day05/README.md

 shoppingCart[index] = "Green Tea";
 ```

 ### 26) In countries array check if 'Ethiopia' exists in the array if it exists print 'ETHIOPIA'.
-If it does not exist add to the countries list.
+If it does not exist add to the countries list

 const countries = ['Albania', 'Bolivia', 'Canada', 'Denmark', 'Ethiopia','Finland', 'Germany', 'Hungary', 'Ireland', 'Japan', 'Kenya']